jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

 They are perhaps the second best of their kind.
 If the regard to the general rules of conduct has been very strongly impressed on them, neither of them will fail in any very essential part of their duty.

-Only those of the happiest mould can=
+Only those of the happiest mould can:
 - precisely and justly suit their sentiments and behaviour to the smallest difference of situation, and
 - always act with the most delicate and accurate propriety.

 The coarse clay of which the bulk of mankind are formed, cannot be wrought up to such perfection.

-However, anyone with discipline, education, and example, might be so impressed with a regard to general rules, as to=
+However, anyone with discipline, education, and example, might be so impressed with a regard to general rules, as to:
 - act on almost always with tolerable decency, and
 - avoid any considerable degree of blame through his whole life.